910.3 Dynamic Message Signs (DMS)

 910.3.2.4 Incident Verification

 It is very important that operators verify an incident before posting an incident message on a DMS.
 The best source of verification is by viewing it with a CCTV camera, but if a CCTV camera view is not available, it must be verified by a reliable source.
-Examples of reliable sources are Motorist Assist Patrols, law enforcement agencies (i.e., MSHP, local sheriff and police departments) and MoDOT district staff or Construction/ Maintenance field staff.
+Examples of reliable sources are Emergency Response Patrols, law enforcement agencies (i.e., MSHP, local sheriff and police departments) and MoDOT district staff or Construction/ Maintenance field staff.
 Media sources or the general public are not considered to be reliable sources for incident verification purposes.
 However, this unreliable information should be useful to operators in identifying information that needs to be explored further.
 Lines of communication need to be established between the above noted reliable sources and the TMCs.
-As part of this document, the contact numbers for each TMC as well as key district office staff are below:

 |Northwest District||(816) 262-0367|

 |Southwest District||(417) 864-1160|